EmptyStar/bottles/README.md

   target = <string or array>, -- the node to target for a bottle to be filled
                               -- from; either a string for a single node name -- or an array that is a list of node names

+  replacement = <string>, -- the node to replace the target node(s) with when
+                          -- a target node is fully drained; default is "air"

   name = <string>, -- a name for the filled bottle item; will be prefixed with
                    -- `bottles:`, so don't include any such namespace; default